UoB-COMSM0166/2025-group-2/README.md

 > >
 > > Problems spotted:
 > >
-> > > - Double player mode still requires using the mouse to play, making it almost impossible for 2 players to play at the same time
+> > > - Double Player mode still requires using the mouse to play, making it almost impossible for 2 players to play at the same time
 > >
 > > Feedbacks for Improvement:
 > >
 > > > - Add animation or a more obvious indication that the game has ended after player places fruit that goes over the red line in the playing field
 > > > - Switch from using a mouse and instead use keyboard keys to play the game

 With the modifications added according to the feedbacks received from Stage 1 of our qualitative evaluation, the feedbacks we received during Stage 2 leaned towards user experience improvements instead of critical fixes to make the game playable.
-Evaluating the feedbacks in Stage 2, it seems that the concerns raised during Stage 1 were addressed properly and received positively, which was a relief to the team.
+Evaluating all the feedbacks received in Stage 2, it seems that the concerns raised during Stage 1 were addressed properly and received positively, which was a relief to the team.
 The remaining modifications to be made to the game at this point will mostly be to improve gameplay experience and to polish up the game.

 At this point, keeping in mind the limited time remaining, the team listed down the different modifications we would still like to add to the game and ranked them according to priority to focus on.

 ### Quantitative Evaluation using NASA TLX

 For the quantitative evaluation, we approached ten random players to test out our game in two difficulty levels.
-All players were given a short introduction to our game prior to the start of the evaluations.
+All players were given a short introduction of our game prior to the start of the evaluations.
 The players then filled out both the NASA TLX and the System Usability Scale right after completing each difficulty level.
 To minimise learning effects, we arranged for five players to play the easier difficulty first before playing the harder difficulty, and for the other five players to play the harder difficulty first before playing the easier difficulty.

 In this report, we will discuss the results from the NASA TLX assessment.

 For the NASA TLX evaluation we received, we opted not to use weights, instead choosing to use the raw TLX scores.
 This decision was made in consideration of the fact that we want to eliminate the layer of subjectivity in the assessment, primarily because for our game, it was decided that each dimension in the NASA TLX is equally important.
 On top of that, there is also [research](https://www.jmir.org/2020/9/e19472/) which suggested that using raw TLX scores makes it easier to administer the NASA TLX.

-Since both the Single Player mode and the Double Player mode in our game runs on essentially the same logics and mechanics, save for the different number of players involved per game, we decided that the evaluation this time should focus on getting the ten players to test out the core mechanics of our game using the Single Player mode for simplicity.
+Since both the Casual mode, which is single player, and the Double Player mode in our game runs on essentially the same logics and mechanics, save for the different number of players involved per game, we decided that the evaluation this time should focus on getting the ten players to test out the core mechanics of our game using the Casual mode for simplicity.
 The goal is to confirm whether the new additional twists that we added to the game managed to improve the gameplay difficulty and add depth.

-In the Single Player mode, players will strive to get as high a score as possible before the game ends.
-The game ends when the player exceeds the allowable playing field by going over the red line in our game.
+In the Casual mode, players will strive to get as high a score as possible before the game ends.
+The game ends when the player exceeds the allowable playing field by going over the red line at the top, or when the player achieves the largest sized bubble.

-The first level of difficulty that the ten players tested out is the basic and plain version of our Single Player mode where the goal is to get as high as score as possible before the game ends as described above, with access to the in-game shop items.
+The first level of difficulty that the ten players tested out is the basic and plain version of our Casual mode where the goal is to get as high as score as possible before the game ends as described above, with access to the in-game shop items.

-The second level of difficulty that the ten players tested out is the full Single Player mode where on top of what they played with in the first level of difficulty, there is the addition of random Incidences occuring throughout gameplay to disrupt them.
-The existence of the random Incidences in our gameplay is a core mechanic and a key twist of our game that we decided must be evaluated.
+The second level of difficulty that the ten players tested out is the full Casual mode where on top of what they played with in the first level of difficulty, there is the addition of random Incidences occuring throughout gameplay to disrupt them.
+The existence of the random Incidences in our gameplay is a core mechanic and one of the key twists of our game that we decided must be evaluated.

+Evaluation results from the ten players are shown below.

 > #### Evaluation Results (4th Mar 2025)
 >